Rules for participants

 - The monetary rewards for participation may be a combination of a flat show-up fee (see the previous bullet point) and additional payments based on decisions made during the experiment.

-- During an experiment, participants should follow the directives of the researchers conducting the experiment (for example, not to use mobile phones in the laboratory).
+- During an experiment, participants should follow the directives of the researchers conducting the experiment (for example, not to use mobile phones in the laboratory or browse any website other than the one specified in the laboratory).
 Of course, participants have the freedom to refuse the directives if they consider themselves unable or unwilling to follow them, but this may lead to not receiving monetary compensation for taking part and to exclusion from the subject pool.
 Please note that we also have strict guidelines in place which our researchers have to follow when using Helsinki LABBET, see Rules for researchers (for example, researchers using Helsinki LABBET are not allowed to deceive participants with untruthful information).

 - After the experiment, we kindly ask you not to share the details of the study with other potential participants.
 We hope for your cooperation in this matter in order to keep our research clean and unbiased.
 If you are interested in the study and the potential publication that results from it, feel free to email the experimenter for details.